AdrielleRivera/Front-Mentor---Adrielle-Rivera/README.md

 - I have realized that learning by discovery and trial & error is a good opportunity for me to grow as a coder.
 This advice was given to me by my coach in Learn Computer Today Philippines.

 - "Remember that is code is all about coomunicating with the human developers, write your code in a way that someone else or even you in 5 years can still read what you wrote" - Yuriy

-- To create logos, use a
+- To create logos, use "a" or anchor tag

 - max-width - based on my understanding, puts the element in the middle part.